bigtangle/server/README.md

 #For development using the latest eclipse
 checkout this project and import this project.
 It may require the configure the project as gradle project.

+use the format preference-> java -> code style -> formatter import the file designdoc/eclipse.xml
 # design
 Block is the class with list of transactions.
 It points to prevBlockHash and prevbranchBlockHash